pkardas/notes/books/ddd.md

 Low coupling is fundamental to object design.
 When you can go all the way.
 Eliminate all other concepts from the picture.
 Then the class will be completely self-contained and can be studied and understood alone.
 Every such self-contained class significantly eases the burden of understanding a module.

 Where it fits, define an operation whose return type is the same as the type of its arguments.

+## Chapter 11: Applying Analysis Patterns

+> Analysis patterns are groups of concepts that represent a common construction in business modelling.
+It may be relevant to only one domain or it may span many domains.

+An analysis pattern is a template for solving an organizational, social or economic problem in a professional domain.

+## Chapter 12: Relating Design Patterns to the Model

+Not all design patterns can be used as domain patterns.

+STRATEGY - Domain models contain processes that are not technically motivated but actually meaningful in the problem domain.
+When alternative processes must be provided, the complexity of choosing the appropriate process combines with the complexity of the multiple processes themselves, and things get out of hand.
+Factor the varying parts of process into a separate "strategy" object in the model.
+Factor apart a rule and the behaviour it governs.
+Implement the rule or substitutable process following the strategy design pattern.
+Multiple versions of the strategy object represents different ways the process can be done.

+COMPOSITE - When the relatedness of nested containers is not reflected in the model, common behaviour has to be duplicated at each level of the hierarchy, and nesting is rigid.
+Clients must deal with different levels of the hierarchy through different interfaces, even though there may be no conceptual difference they care about.
+Recursion through the hierarchy to produce aggregated information is very complicated.
+Define an abstract type that encompasses all members of the composite.
+Methods that return information are implemented on containers to return aggregated information about their contents.
+Leaf nodes implement those methods based on their own values.
+Clients deal with the abstract type and have no need to distinguish leaves from containers.

+## Chapter 13: Refactoring Toward Deeper Insight

+Multifaceted process.
+There are 3 things you have to focus on:

+1. Live in the domain
+2. Keep looking at things a different way
+3. Maintain an unbroken dialog with domain experts

+Seeking insight into the domain creates a broader context for the process of refactoring.

+Refactoring toward deeper insight is a continuing process.
+Implicit concepts are recognised and made explicit.
+Parts of the design are made suppled, perhaps taking on a declarative style.
+Development suddenly comes to the brink of a breakthrough and plunges through to a deep model.